plasmodic/ecto/kitchen/doc/source/index.rst

    README.rst

+.. ..
+.. ..
+This is the generated file that just contains a toctree with each
-.. rubric:: What is in this kitchen
+.. .. constituent project in it.
+.. ..

 .. include:: kitchen_index.rst.generated